VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

  * There is eventually "an intermediate level" which is a subdivision of the root in `n` part
  * Then, there one level of depth of the quadtree
  * If the number of feature in the tile of the previous level is higher than the configured number of feature per tile:
-  * The tile is subdivided in is subdivided in subtiles.
-The tiles with the highest scores go into the parent tile and the ones with the lowest scores go into the children tiles.
+    - The tile is subdivided in subtiles.
+    - The tiles with the highest scores go into the parent tile and the ones with the lowest scores go into the children tiles.

 More details about the tile creation process can be found in [Gai16].

+**Design choice (refer to [GAi16])**
+ - Sibling tiles can be geometrically overlapped ([example](https://github.com/AnalyticalGraphicsInc/3d-tiles/blob/master/figures/grid.png))
+ - Nodes (of the hierarchy) can hold both features (references) and children sub-tiles.
+ - Children-subtiles don't covert the parent tile geometry
+ - Children sub-tiles are geometrically contained in their parent tile (geometrical nesting).

-We must modify the hierarchy creation process in order to consider the temporal information of the geometries when creating the tiles.
+**Impact of temporality on the hierarchy creation process** We must modify the hierarchy creation process in order to consider the temporal information.

+FIXME questions:
+ - the configuration file could hold:
+   * a maximum temporal interval of existence of a tile
+   * the relative weights of temporal weight_function vs spatial weight_function
+ - il va falloir clarifier la metrique sur le temps: c'est quoi une bonne métrique sur le temps.
+ - il faut partir d'un exemple avec 5 features ou l'ordre pour chacun des poids change et ensuite voir comment on melange.
+ - il se peut que l'on ne trouve pas de poids relatifs servant les use cases et il qu'il sortir de cette méthode
+ - il se peut que la "bonne" (pour les use case) facon de faire soit d'avoir deux hierachies _jusqu'au bout_ (par opposition a une hiérarchie obtenue en pondérant deux métriques).
+ - the weight function based on time intervals could use a metric different from the length of the interval and use more sophisticated metrics.

 *Note: It might be a good idea to provide a schema illustrating this part.*